Juniper/terraform-provider-mist/docs/resources/device_gateway.md

 - `nat_pool` (String) if `routed`==`false` (usually at Spoke), but some hosts needs to be reachable from Hub, a subnet is required to create and advertise the route to Hub
 - `no_readvertise_to_lan_bgp` (Boolean) toward LAN-side BGP peers
 - `no_readvertise_to_lan_ospf` (Boolean) toward LAN-side OSPF peers
-- `no_readvertise_to_overlay` (Boolean) toward overlay
-how HUB should deal with routes it received from Spokes
+- `no_readvertise_to_overlay` (Boolean) toward overlay, how HUB should deal with routes it received from Spokes
-- `other_vrfs` (List of String) by default, the routes are only readvertised toward the same vrf on spoke to allow it to be leaked to other vrfs
+- `other_vrfs` (List of String) by default, the routes are only readvertised toward the same vrf on spoke.
+To allow it to be leaked to other vrfs
 - `routed` (Boolean) whether this network is routable
 - `source_nat` (Attributes) if `routed`==`false` (usually at Spoke), but some hosts needs to be reachable from Hub (see [below for nested schema](#nestedatt--networks--vpn_access--source_nat))
 - `static_nat` (Attributes Map) Property key may be an External IP Address (i.e. "63.16.0.3"), a CIDR (i.e. "63.16.0.12/20") or a Variable (i.e. "{{myvar}}") (see [below for nested schema](#nestedatt--networks--vpn_access--static_nat))
-- `summarized_subnet` (String) toward overlay
-how HUB should deal with routes it received from Spokes
+- `summarized_subnet` (String) toward overlay, how HUB should deal with routes it received from Spokes
 - `summarized_subnet_to_lan_bgp` (String) toward LAN-side BGP peers
 - `summarized_subnet_to_lan_ospf` (String) toward LAN-side OSPF peers